 Daragh Ó Conchúir reports from LIT Gaelic Grounds, Limerick

-KILKENNY CAME GOOD in the second half to return to the Liberty Insurance All-Ireland Senior Camogie Championship Final for the sixth time in the last seven seasons.
+GALWAY PRODUCED A performance of real steel to match their talent to return to the Liberty Insurance All-Ireland Senior Camogie Championship Final for the first time in four years.

 Source: Ryan Byrne/INPHO